2025 Indiana State Library end-of-year reflection

 Nov.
 18, 12-1 p.m.

 “Introduction to Native American Research,” presented by genealogy librarian Sarah Pfundstein, will cover basic methodologies of Native American research and sources in the Indiana State Library and other venues.
-Registration coming soon!
+Register here for the in-person or online program.

 Summer Lecture Series